TEN-framework/TEN-Agent/README.md

 We provide a [live playground](https://astra-agents.agora.io/) where you can experiment and interact with the Astra powered voice agent.

-### Local Agent
+### Run Local Agent

-And of course, you are more than welcome to run our voice agent locally.
+Of course, you are more than welcome to run our voice agent locally.
 We have a Docker image ready for you to build and run the agent on both macOS and Windows.

 To start, make sure you have: